nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 3a1.
 SOChedule shows an error message indicating the invalidity of the index.

       Use case resumes at step 2.

+**Use case: UCXX - Add an event**

+**MSS**

+1. User requests to add a new event.
+1. SOChedule displays a success message for adding the event.
+   Use case ends.

+**Extensions**

+* 1a.
+Some required information about the event is missing in the command.

+    * 1a1.
+SOChedule displays an error message suggesting that information provided when creating the event is incomplete.
+      Use case ends.

+* 1b.
+The date provided for the event is invalid

+    * 1b1.
+SOChedule displays an error message suggesting that date provied for the event is invalid, or not following the `YYYY-MM-DD` format.
+      Use case ends.

 **Use case: UCXX - Delete an event**